dirk-ax/20250314.quantum_modeling_projects/website/README.md

 ## Structure

+- `index.html` - Login page with password protection
-- `index.html` - Main HTML file
+- `main.html` - Main content page (protected)
 - `css/styles.css` - Stylesheet
-- `js/main.js` - JavaScript for interactivity
+- `js/main.js` - JavaScript for interactivity and authentication
 - `images/` - Directory for images (not included)

+## Password Protection

+The site is protected with a simple client-side authentication system:

+- **Username**: axiomatic
+- **Password**: quantum2025

+**Note on Security**: This implementation uses client-side authentication with sessionStorage, which provides basic protection but is not suitable for highly sensitive information.
+For production use with truly sensitive information, consider:

+1. Using proper server-side authentication
+2. Implementing HTTPS
+3. Setting up proper user management

 ## GitHub Pages